 Glaucoma is a group of eye disorders that cause damage to the optic nerve, optic nerve root and retina.
-The increased pressure in the eye cause the capillaries to collapse, resulting in damage to the retina and subsequent vision loss.
-The anterior chamber in the front of the eye contains a clear fluid that flows continuously in and out of the eye, nourishing the tissues inside the chamber.
+Increased pressure in the eye cause the capillaries to collapse, resulting in damage to the retina and subsequent vision loss.
+The anterior chamber of the eye contains a clear fluid that flows continuously in and out of the eye.
+This nourishes the tissues inside the chamber.
 If the fluid does not flow out of the eye at the proper rate, pressure inside the eye increases, causing damage to the optic nerve and retina.
-Controlling and maintaining a healthy pressure is essential for healthy vision.
-Increased pressure is not the only reason people lose vision from glaucoma.
-Some have normal pressure but still lose vision as they require lower than normal pressure.
-The pressure needs to be lowered in order to the stop damage.
-In some cases, blockage causes an increase in pressure.
+Controlling and maintaining a healthy pressure is essential.

 Intraocular Pressure and Glaucoma

 Intraocular Pressure is the pressure created by the continual renewal of fluids within the eye.
 This pressure is increased in glaucoma.
-Normal intraocular pressure is between 13 and 20 mm Hg, the pressure that will not normally cause damage to the intraocular contents.
-In Medicine, pressure is still generally measured in millimeters of mercury.
-These measurements are given relative to current atmospheric pressure.
+Normal intraocular pressure is between 12 and 20 mm Hg.
+Intra-occular pressure is measured in millimeters of mercury, relative to current atmospheric pressure.
 Individual eyes respond to and require different pressures.
 Some can tolerate pressures that exceed 20 (ocular tension) and some will experience damage to the optic nerve with lower pressures (low-tension glaucoma).

 Primary methods of occluding the outflow

 The most common type of glaucoma is open-angle glaucoma.
-With this type the diameter of the openings of the trabecular meshwork becomes narrowed, increasing the resistance of fluid flow (the drain tube is suddenly reduced so pressure builds up.)
+The diameter of the openings of the trabecular meshwork becomes narrowed, increasing the resistance of fluid flow (the drain tube is suddenly reduced so pressure builds up.)

-The pressure in the eye depends largely on the flow of aqueous humor into the eye, and how easily it leaves the eye.
+The pressure in the eye depends largely on the flow of aqueous humor into and out of the eye.
 The rate at which fluid exits from the eye, or outflow, is the most important factor regulating pressure.
-Glaucoma usually results from a decrease in the facility of outflow.
-Increased pressure ultimately destroys the optic nerve cells causing blind spots in the field of vision, usually developing first in the peripheral, eventually affecting the central vision
+Glaucoma usually results from a decrease in the outflow.
+Increased pressure ultimately destroys the optic nerve cells causing blind spots in the field of vision, first in the peripheral, eventually affecting the central vision

 Primary open-angle glaucoma (POAG) also called primary or chronic glaucoma affects approximately one percent of people over the age of fifty in the US.
 Open-angle means that the angle where the iris meets the cornea is as wide and open as it should be.
 It is the most common type of glaucoma.

 In chronic glaucoma, there is a gradual imbalance between the production and removal (resorption) of the fluid in the back part of the eye (with supply exceeding demand).
-The pressure builds causing intraocular pressure, but there is generally no swelling on the cornea, with no visible abnormality of the trabecular meshwork.
-Because the patient experiences no symptoms, it often goes undetected.
-However, vision impairment occurs.
+The pressure builds causing intraocular pressure, but there is generally no swelling on the cornea, and no visible abnormality of the trabecular meshwork.
+Because the patient experiences no symptoms, it often goes undetected, although vision impairment occurs.

 In acute angle-closure glaucoma, a less common form of glaucoma, the intraocular pressure rises because the canal into which the fluid in the front part of the eye normally drains is suddenly blocked.
 The angle between the iris and cornea has a closed or narrow angle.
 It develops very quickly and has symptoms and damage that are usually very noticeable in a short period of time.
 This demands immediate medical attention.The usual symptoms are sudden eye pain, a red eye and reduced vision.
 Immediate treatment is needed to relieve symptoms and to prevent permanent loss of vision.